mopidy/mopidy/docs/extensiondev.rst

 be something like "Mopidy-Soundspot".
 Make sure to include the name "Mopidy" somewhere in that name and that you check the capitalization.
 This is the name users will use when they install your extension from PyPI.

-Also make sure the development version link in your package details work so that people can easily install the development version into their virtualenv simply by running e.g. ``pip install Mopidy-Soundspot==dev``.

 Mopidy extensions must be licensed under an Apache 2.0 (like Mopidy itself), BSD, MIT or more liberal license to be able to be enlisted in the Mopidy